MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-on-submissions.md

 The first step in the add-on submission process is to create the add-on in the dashboard by [defining its product type and product ID](set-your-add-on-product-id.md).
 After that, you can create a submission so that your add-on can be purchased via the Windows Store.
 You can submit an add-on at the same time you [submit your app](app-submissions.md), or you can work on it independently.
 And you can make [updates](#updating-an-add-on-after-publication) to add-ons after the app is in the Store without having to resubmit the app again.

+> [!NOTE]
-> **Note**&nbsp;&nbsp;This section of the documentation describes how to submit add-ons in the Dev Center dashboard.
+> This section of the documentation describes how to submit add-ons in the Dev Center dashboard.
 Alternatively, you can use the [Windows Store submission API](../monetize/create-and-manage-submissions-using-windows-store-services.md) to automate add-on submissions.

 ## Checklist for submitting an add-on